 It is also important to note that if you choose to medicate with commercial medications, find one that is anti-bacterial.

-The 2 pieces of equipment I use are a heater and an aerator (bubbler).
+The two pieces of equipment I use are a heater and an aerator (bubbler).
 I find most of my successful treatments happening at around 80°F or 26°C. An aerator is also important because medication tends to reduce the oxygen levels in the water, and as such, an aerator will continue to introduce oxygen into the water.

-Like constipation, preventing dropsy is easy, as long as you keep to your maintenance schedule and take care of the water, it will in turn, keep your betta healthy and alive for a long time to come.
+Like constipation, preventing dropsy is easy, as long as you keep to your maintenance schedule and take care of the water, it will in turn, keeps your betta healthy and alive for a long time to come.